hiperwalk/hiperwalk/docs/development/index.rst

 Bug Report and Contact
 ======================

-To send a bug report, write an email to issues@hiperwalk.org.
+To send a bug report or
-To contribute to Hiperwalk or contact the developers, write an email to contact@hiperwalk.org.
+contribute to Hiperwalk or contact the developers, write an email to hiperwalk@gmail.org.

 Documentation
 =============